their policies towards LGBTs

 - Genesis 19 discusses an incident of attempted same-sex rape -- apparently by heterosexual male perpetrators.
 The men's intent was to humiliate two visitors to the city of Sodom.
 Rape is, of course, unrelated to consensual same-gender sexual activity within a loving, committed LGBT relationship.

 - Jude 7's reference to "strange flesh" appears to be related to bestiality -- sex between members of two different species -- not homosexuality.
-In this case it would have been forced sex by humans with two unwilling angels as victims.
+In this case it would have involved forced sex by humans with two unwilling angels as victims.

 A third passage seems to indicate that persons with a heterosexual orientation should confine their sexual activity to members of the opposite sex.
 It could interpreted as implying that persons with a homosexual orientation should restrict themselves to same-sex activity: